Acne Scars and Stretch Marks

-There are a number of safe options available to reduce the appearance of scars and stretch marks and it is important that you seek out treatments and procedures that are suitable for your skin type and condition.
+There are a number of safe options available to reduce the appearance of acne scars and stretch marks and it is important that you seek out treatments and procedures that are suitable for your skin type and condition.

-Fractional laser technology is a recommended option to reduce the appearance of unwanted scars.
+Fractional laser technology is a recommended option to reduce the appearance of acne scars.
 Pulses of laser light are gently delivered to the treatment area to break down the scar tissue and help generate healthy new skin.
 This fractional laser technology is also used to target and break down stretch marks, triggering new tissue production underneath the skin.
 The new collagen generated helps to improve both the texture and color of the stretch marks.
 Retinoid creams may also improve the appearance of stretch marks if used within a few months of getting stretch marks.

 Book Online Today and Win a Free Prize!